-It is the right approach when the main goal is not developing software, but creating reliable business tool.
+It is the right approach when the main goal is not developing software, but creating reliable business tools.
 Even if it isn’t ideal from a technical point of view, it should still fulfill its main business goal.

 That is why it’s crucial to describe the whole logic (ideally in relational schemas) and make sure that your tech team understands exactly what you want.
 You can always ask the team to summarise your requirements and evaluate their understanding based on the answers

 Important: you should keep track of all requirements and descriptions of your software’s logic in emails or live documents, or via a task management system

 № 3 of software development best practices: Make a detailed and precise plan

 For a non-tech person, coding in software engineering is not a priority.
 In turn, a clear and straightforward set of steps that are easy to understand.
 It is important that every step in the plan should have a uniquely defined indicator of its completion.

 For example, an unclear completion indication would look something like this: